-The breast is highly complex and goes through the most changes of any other part of the human body – from birth, puberty, pregnancy and breast feeding through to menopause.
-Most changes in the breast are related to hormonal produced in the breast at different stages in a woman’s life.
+The breast is highly complex.
+It goes through more changes than any other part of the human body – from birth, puberty, pregnancy and breastfeeding, right through to menopause.

 How does cancer start in the breast?

-The breast, like any other part of the body, consists of billions of microscopic cells with specific functions.
+The breast, like any other part of the body, consists of billions of microscopic cells.
 These cells usually multiply in an orderly fashion – new healthy cells continue to divide and replace the ones that have died.

 However, sometimes cells develop abnormalities (mutations).
 This occurs when the genes that usually check that cells are replicating correctly fail to detect mutations.
-When this happens, instead of abnormal cells dying, they continue to divide and multiply, sometimes growing quite rapidly.
+When this happens, abnormal cells continue to divide and multiply, sometimes growing quite rapidly.

-A tumour is considered cancerous if it is able to invade surrounding tissue.
-These cancers might require treatment because if they continue to grow and spread, they could become life-threatening.
+A tumour is considered cancerous once it is able to invade surrounding tissue.
+These cancers require treatment because if they continue to grow and spread, they could become life-threatening.

-Breast cancer usually begins in the ducts that carry milk to the nipple or within smaller structures of the lobes.
+Breast cancer usually begins in the ducts that carry milk to the nipple or within the smaller structures of the lobes.
+A small number of cancers start in other tissues of the breast; these are called sarcomas and lymphomas.
 Although many types of breast cancer can cause a lump in the breast, not all do.
-A small number of cancers start in other tissues of the breast; they are called sarcomas and lymphomas and are not really thought of as breast cancers.

 How does cancer spread beyond the breast?

-Breast cancer can spread when cells break away from the main tumour and are transported to other parts of the body via the lymphatic system and the bloodstream.
+Breast cancer can spread when cells break away from the main tumour and are transported to other parts of the body.
+This can happen via the lymphatic system or the bloodstream.

-If cancer cells have spread to one or more lymph nodes, there is a higher chance that the cells could have spread (metastasised) to other sites in the body.
-Usually, a surgical biopsy to remove one or more lymph nodes will be needed to know whether the cancer is present.
-In Australia, there is no standard blood test for detecting whether breast cancer has spread.
+If cancer cells have spread to one or more lymph nodes, there is a higher chance that they could have spread (metastasised) to other sites in the body.
+Usually, a surgical biopsy is needed to remove one or more lymph nodes and determine whether cancer is present.